jhaapasa/PortfolioAdvisor/README.md

    source .venv/bin/activate
    ```

-3. Set up environment variables for Gemini and parser (optional for stub run):
+3. Set up environment variables for OpenAI and parser (optional for stub run):

    - Copy `env.example` to `.env` and fill in values.